 There are a lot of things to consider before purchasing a trampoline.
 Choosing the right size is the most important of them all.
-That’s why we made a simple trampoline size guide just for you.
+That’s why I made a simple trampoline size guide just for you.

 Whether it will fit in your grade, not backyard, who’ll be jumping on it and your chosen space are free of obstacles, land slopes, holes, and hard objects.
 And at least 1.5 meters of space on each side of the trampoline.

 - Trampoline sizes guide in age categories.

 - Best trampoline size by age and why

 - What is the best trampoline size for a one-year-old?

 - What is the best trampoline size for three years old?